 Do I have to take any classes?

 Yes, you and all others that are a part of your operation must take an approved food safety class within 90 days of obtaining your permit or registration.
 You can find a list of State-approved classes at www.cdph.ca.gov/programs/Pages/fdbCottageFood.aspx.
+Your training will need to be renewed every 3 years.

 Are there any restrictions?